 What was his schedule like during lobster season?

 Lobster season runs from October to March, and it was/is a pretty dependable fishery.
 I knew he was going to be gone for two days.
 For example, work Sunday, Monday or come home Tuesday, work Wednesday, Thursday come home Friday.
 I mean, I literally sing that song to myself because I knew what days he was to be home when, and that was very dependable.
-The salmon fishing (in California), especially this coastline, is not dependable time-wise.
+In California, salmon fishing, especially this coastline, is not dependable time-wise.
 A salmon fisherman’s wife will have to go with the flow or be willing to drive up and meet at whatever port they happen to be in.
 Yeah.
 It’s, it’s two completely different fisheries.

 One thing that Jim is excellent about is he takes incredibly good care of his boat.
 He is really careful and has an inordinate amount of respect for the ocean.
 He knows that he’s just a little cork in that big old ocean.
 Mother nature could come anytime, and that’s it.
 He’s had some close calls with completely unexpected stuff, but he immediately addressed it and was lucky.